StefanDjokovic/Superpermutations/MyTakeOnChaffinMethod/README.md

 # My ChaffinMethod approach

+Most of the following consideration are only present in NewChaffinN6.c.
+For N5 I don't feel an update is required because it already completes in around 250ms, which is a sufficient speed boost from the original 4 minutes.

 **Two Lines on the original ChaffinMethod**

 Given a string generated, the Chaffin algorithm attaches a character in the final part of the string.
 If the last N characters are a valid permutation, and if the the number of wasted characters doesn't go over the limit, it keeps going.